williamouyang/okta.github.io/docs/endpoints/apps.md

 #### Features

 Applications may support optional features.
-Most apps only support sign-on and do not allow additional features.  *Note:  At this time additional features may not be configured via the API*
+Most apps only support sign-on and do not allow additional features.

+> At this time additional features may not be configured via the API

 The list of possible features an app may support are: